ye-olde-jack/NFG/Secrets/S7 Notes (In Progress).md

 - Rupert:
 	- All good, but give a good choice during the session.
 	- Funny moment: Ratlings doing the 'What is my purpose' bit.
 Answer, 'to watch the door' or do some other menial task.
-	- **Choice:** How to treat the ratlings if differently at all.
-		- Destroy Evil: Combat your Sworn Foes at every opportunity.
-Fight the greater evil.
-		- No Mercy: No mercy for your Sworn Foes.
-Defeat evil by any means necessary.
-		- Restitution: Make restitution for the evil of your Sworn Foes and other evildoers.
+	- **Choice:** Find one
 	- **As a last resort, pull out Lenny if you have to.**
 	- **Item reward:**
 		- A session of training and healing, either something that supplements learning another Fighting Style, or a brassard that provides enough status from local militia that Rupert can add 1d4 to persuasion or intimidation twice per day.
 He can potentially spend gold (300 or so) on the thing from Ryoko's either in the Reach Mastery or stuff that his Halberd can do from the weapon enhancements before the masteries.
 		- Aqua Delerium.
 In addition to that, first Uncommon item on the condition he accepts another job from River.
-		- Bernard's Brassard / Tin Knuckle medallion: Provides d4 bonus to intimidation and persuasion checks, charge based and can be used once per day on humanoids in and around Drakkenheim when worn by someone armorclad from the war.
+		- Tin Knuckle Brassard: Provides d4 bonus to intimidation and persuasion checks, charge based and can be used once per day on humanoids in and around Drakkenheim when worn by someone armorclad from the war.
-			- **Ask Henri if this should be a medal that he had a copy of during the civil war.** If it's a medal, it's something earned for holding a line against the beasts of Drakkenheim.
+			- Rupert had a copy of during the civil war.
+It's something earned for holding a line against the beasts of Drakkenheim.
 - Thalia:
 	- **Choice:** Contamination thing from above or doing something with the Ratlings.
 	- **Item reward:** Some progress towards learning more fighting stuff, either Executioner or Hammering Blow from the Ryoko's document.
 	- Gold can get spent on supplementing the chapel or with learning new fighting techniques alongside Rupert.

 # Token Tracker
-- DM Tokens: 2.
-Progress: 3/5.
+- DM Tokens: 3.
+Progress: 2/5.
 - Nick: 5 Tokens.
 - Henri: 3 Tokens.
-- Joe: 5 Tokens. -1
+- Joe: 1 Tokens.
-- Pat: 4 Tokens.
+- Pat: 3 Tokens.
-- Matt: 3 Tokens.
+- Matt: 2 Tokens.

 # Token Bait:
 - Emile: